Mesh vs Cardano SDK Alternatives

 - Any scenario requiring JavaScript/TypeScript

-Mesh vs Direct Aiken Usage
+Mesh and Aiken

-The Relationship
+The relationship

 Aiken compiles smart contracts.
 You still need a tool to:

-- Build transactions that interact with those contracts
+- Build transactions that interact with contracts

 - Serialize datums and redeemers